Credit score ranges: What they are and what they mean

 • Credit counselors

-CreditWise from Capital One also lets you monitor your VantageScore 3.0 score and TransUnion report for free anytime without hurting your credit.
-Plus, it’s free for everyone, even if you’re not a Capital One account holder.
-You can also get a free copy of your credit reports from all three credit bureaus by visiting AnnualCreditReport.com
+CreditWise from Capital One also lets you check your credit score for free anytime—without hurting your credit.
+It’s available for everyone, even if you’re not a Capital One cardholder.
+You can also get free copies of your credit reports at AnnualCreditReport.com.

 Your credit score range can give you an idea of your credit health.
-But you don’t necessarily need to achieve any particular milestone before you can be approved for a credit card.
+But you don’t necessarily need to achieve any particular milestone before being approved for a credit card.
 For example, Capital One has credit cards for people with fair credit scores.
-And when used responsibly by doing things like making payments on time each month, you may even be able to use a credit card to build credit.
+And when used responsibly by doing things like making payments on time each month, you can use a credit card to build credit.

 Related Content